A good product provides the bedrock for a strong community, but ultimately it’s the good behavior of people that will make or break it.

 5. Set an example and expectations from the get-go.
 Course correct as need be.

 If you’re unable to productize these reminders, do your best to make contact with each new member and course correct manually.

 This may only be possible in the early days, but in building these relationships users will feel more affinity for you and the company and look to you as an example from which to model their behavior.
 They, in turn, set an example for future members.

 Start by taking a look at a user’s profile for clues about their interests and expertise.
 Reach out via direct message or email, relating things that resonated with you and ask what they’d like to learn more about or share with other members.

 Clarity.fm does an exceptional job with this.
 They are a service that connects people seeking business or career advice with experts over the phone.
 When I first joined, a member of their team reached out to introduce themselves through their personal email address.
-(Gone are the days the auto-email days of “[email protected]” from the XYZ Team; even if it’s a template email, sign off with a real name.)
+(Even if it’s a template email, sign off with a real name.)